 "This one tennis match had such an impact on our society and so did Billie Jean King."

 "The original nine fought for women and girls so that they would always have a place to compete, to be recognized and appreciated as an athlete with their accomplishments, not just their looks, and to be able to make a living.
 We had to do this for the future generations."

 "The script was incredible and we never imagined we would do a sports movie, but we realized that this is a sports story, it's a love story, it's a political story.
 It's about someone acting on their beliefs and taking a stand.
 We've tried to create a movie that is the intersection of all these different genres."

-In the wake of the sexual revolution and the rise of the women’s movement, the 1973 tennis match between women’s World #1 Billie Jean King (Emma Stone) and ex-men’s-champ and serial hustler Bobby Riggs (Steve Carell) was billed as the BATTLE OF THE SEXES and became one of the most watched televised sports events of all time, reaching 90 million viewers around the world.
+In the wake of the sexual revolution and the rise of the women’s movement, the 1973 tennis match between women’s world champion Billie Jean King (Emma Stone) and ex-men’s-champ and serial hustler Bobby Riggs (Steve Carell) was billed as the BATTLE OF THE SEXES and became one of the most watched televised sports events of all time, reaching 90 million viewers around the world.
 As the rivalry between King and Riggs kicked into high gear, off-court each was fighting more personal and complex battles.
 The fiercely private King was not only championing for equality, but also struggling to come to terms with her own sexuality, as her friendship with Marilyn Barnett (Andrea Riseborough) developed.
 And Riggs, one of the first self-made media-age celebrities, wrestled with his gambling demons, at the expense of his family and wife Priscilla (Elisabeth Shue).
 Together, Billie and Bobby served up a cultural spectacle that resonated far beyond the tennis court, sparking discussions in bedrooms and boardrooms that continue to reverberate today.